mbachkat/FLRSAhost/README.md

 # FLRSAhost

-**FLRSAhost** is the open-source host-side implementation for the **FLRSA** (Fast/Flexible Lightweight RSA) project.
+**FLRSAhost** is the open-source host-side implementation for the **FLRSA** (Fast and Lightweight RSA) project.
 This repository contains the middleware and client-side logic designed to interact with the [FLRSAonSmartCard](https://github.com/mbachkat/FLRSAonSmartCard) applet.

 ---